 Melanie loaned me her new Nike Max Pulse aerobic shoes to scan.
 The first time I saw these, I looked at them and said "These look like Moon Boots!"
 And the Moon Boots were $115 in 1995, that was a lot back then for a pair of athletic shoes.

 Melanie wore out her earlier "Moon Boots."
 These were her 1998 Nike Air Max aerobics shoes.
-The AIR configuration ("Max Air" in the back, "Zoom Air" in the front) is the same as the Nike Air CB-34 basketball shoe.
+The AIR configuration ("Max Air" in the heel, "Zoom Air" in the forefoot) is the same as the Nike Air CB-34 basketball shoe.

 If your budget won't go for a pair of "Moon Boots", you used to be able to get a pair of Nike 2010 Plus aerobic shoes.
 These little gems were a bargain at under $100!